PF

 Instructions

-3. 3Season chicken all over with salt.
-Working in batches, add the chicken to the pot and cook over medium heat until browned, about 5 minutes.
+2. 2Season the chicken thighs all over with salt.
+Working in batches to avoid crowding, add the chicken skin-side down to the bacon fat and cook over medium heat for 5–7 minutes until the skin is golden brown.
+Flip and cook another 3–4 minutes until browned on the second side.
 Transfer to a plate.

 Nutrition — Per Serving